In the event of an accident or sickness, you should:

 Questions or concerns about the coverage should be directed to EIIA’s Student Team at 1 (888)-260-7415.

-Enrolling in a student health insurance policy has been one way to secure additional coverage.
-However, due to the recent changes resulting from the Health Care Reform Act, the Department of Health and Human Services has ruled that student insurance policies must meet all the requirements of a regular health insurance plan.
-Unfortunately this has meant a significant increase in the cost of such plans.
+Due to the recent changes resulting from the Health Care Reform Act, the Department of Health and Human Services has ruled that student insurance policies must meet all the requirements of a regular health insurance plan.
+Unfortunately this has meant a significant increase in the cost of student health plans.

 Fortunately the Affordable Care Act allows students to stay on their parents health insurance policy through the age of 26 (through their 26th year).
 We hope all students will remain on their parents' policies, providing the parents have insurance.
 Please review your family health insurance policy to ensure the coverage is adequate to meet your student's health needs.
 If you belong to an HMO, be aware of restrictions and limitations for medical or pharmaceutical services provided outside your HMO area.